-The John B. Coleman Library's mission is to enhance the scholarly pursuit of knowledge, to foster intellectual curiosity, and to promote life-long learning and research through our innovative services, resources, and cultural programs, which support the Prairie View A&M University's global mission of teaching, service, and research.
+The John B. Coleman Library's mission is to enhance the scholarly pursuit of knowledge, to foster intellectual knowledge foster intellectual curiosity learning and research through our innovative services, resources, and cultural programs, which support the Prairie View A&M University's global mission of teaching, service, and research.
 It maintains library collections and access both on campus, online, and through local agreements to further the educational goals of students and faculty.
 Library Website Phone: 936-261-1500